AudreyLL88/MS3__Sante/README.md

 **It's Apero Time**

 * This feature is a pretty straightforward section of the website explaining the goal and concept of Santé!.
-* I added a Bootstrap carousel that display images on demand or automatically to for a visually more engaging user experience.
+* I added a Bootstrap carousel that display images on demand or automatically for a visually more engaging user experience.

 **Newsletter**

 * This feature allows the user, no matter if he is registered or not, to subscribe to the website's newsletter.
 The email given by the user is registered in the database in a collection called "subscriptions" and is separate from the "users" collection.
+* The user needs to enter a valid email address for the registration.

 **Featured Recipes**

 * This feature is an introduction to some of the cocktail recipes showcased on the website and are cocktail recipes created in the database by the admin only.
 (6 firsts only)
+* The recipes are displayed on responsive cards with a hover effect (not available on mobile).

 **Cocktail Recipes**

 * The recipe page showcases all the recipes submitted by the registered users and the admin.
-All recipes are displayed in responsive cards including a picture, a category, a short description and a name all submitted by the user/author of the recipe.
+All recipes are displayed in responsive cards including a picture, a category and a name all submitted by the user/author of the recipe.
 * If the user is the author of the recipe or the admin and is logged in, the buttons "edit and "delete" appears.
 They are not visbible if the author or admin is not logged in.
+* The recipes are displayed on responsive cards with a hover effect (not available on mobile).

 **Search box**